byamashiro/Python_Projects/README.md

 # Completed Tasks

 # Resolved Errors

+### Adding corruption (8/01/2017)
+* **Resolution**: Instead of two different corruption segments for the entire dataframe and column-wise, both were integrated into one loop.
+- Specific amount of corruption will be specified with an input statement.
+A total amount of elements within the frame will be calculated and a random percentage will be replaced with corrupted values.
+Functions should include 1) find number of elements, 2) randomize element location/index, 3) find and replace element values.

 ### Output to SQL (7/31/2017)
 * **Resolution**: Connection was created, and the data was saved to a sql database (.db) file.
 - Create a connection and execute procedures from the pandas dataframe to sql.
 The function from the dataframe will be .to_sql, but requires a connection method.
 Just specifying an output name does not suffice as in the .to_csv function.